mmpfeffer/blip/blip/README.md

              {{::hosts::}}      {{# define the 'host' variable group.
 Use double-colon to preserve the group}}
              {{:who: !host}}    {{# pass each variable name in the group 'host' to 'who.tmpl' parameter of the same name}}

-            {{# Note that the parameter name 'host' used in 'who.tmpl' must match the group name used in 'main.tmpl'}}
+            {{# Note that the parameter name 'host' used inside 'who.tmpl' must match the group name used when invoking 'who' from 'main.tmpl'}}

         $ blip main
         ssh -l root 10.0.0.3 who # check host1